MadMax129/Quickshare/README.md

 <!-- Add screen shot of gui -->
 ![QS Screen Shot][product-screenshot]

-**Quickshare** is a tool that intends to simplify and speed up the process of sharing files, especially on local networks.
+**Quickshare** is a tool that intends to simplify and speed up the process of sharing files.
 Quickshare aims to eliminate the reoccuring issue of needing a fast and simple way to share files between multiple devices.
 Forget using ancient file sharing systems/tools and instead use Quickshare which has cross compatability build-in, no setup required, and simple GUI.
 <br />
 <br />